Personalized Music Education

 Q: What should I bring to my lesson?

 Each student will need a standard-sized 3-ring binder with lined paper in it, a sharpened/mechanical pencil, and any learning materials discussed prior to or during the lesson(s).
-Here is a list of stores that offer music education books for lessons:
+For kiddos, please remember to bring their “Inchworm Redeemable Practice Card” .

 Q: I’m struggling with learning anxiety and performance paralysis.
 Could you provide some assistance with this?